PHI Definition and 18 HIPAA Identifiers

 17. Full-face photos and comparable images

-18. Any other unique identifying number, characteristic, or code (except a permitted re-ID code)
+18. Any other unique identifying number, characteristic, or code (except a permitted re-identification code under HIPAA)

 Item Answer Why

-Claim or account number Yes Explicit Safe Harbor identifier.
-45 CFR 164.514
+Claim number or account number Yes Both are explicit Safe Harbor identifiers.

 PHI examples